 What do I do if I have an error on my tax form?

-Taxpayers electing to directly deposit their federal income tax refund will use IRS Form 1040 (if directing to only one account) or IRS Form 8888 (if spliting refund between two or three different accounts).
+Taxpayers electing to directly deposit their federal income tax refund will use IRS Form 1040 (if directing to only one account) or IRS Form 8888 (if splitting refund between two or three different accounts).
 When directing the federal income tax refund to a Thrivent Mutual Fund account, you should use the following information when completing the election.

-For mutual funds, replace the X's with your fund account number as it appears on your Mutual Fund Year-End statement.
-For example, if your fund and account number on your statement is 17-1234567890, then you would indicate LU51-017-1234567890 either on IRS Form 1040 or IRS Form 8888.
+For mutual funds, replace the first 0XX or XXX with your fund account number as it appears on your Mutual Fund Year-End statement.
+For example, if your fund and account number on your statement is 17-1234567890, then you would indicate TF5-017-1234567890 (if your fund is a three-digit number such as 350-1234567890, then use TF5-350-1234567890) either on IRS Form 1040 or IRS Form 8888.

 For direct deposits into an IRA, the contribution will be treated as a current year contribution.
-If the contribution was received by Thrivent Mutual Funds prior to your tax filing due date (without regard to extensions), and you want it to be treated as a prior year contribution, you must contact Thrivent Mutual Funds after you receive your transaction confirmation.
+If the contribution was received by Thrivent Mutual Funds prior to your tax filing deadline (without regard to extensions), and you want it to be treated as a prior year contribution, you must contact Thrivent Mutual Funds after you receive your transaction confirmation.